asainnp/routekeys/README.md

 > sudo make install

 run test:
 > sudo make test
 > or:
 > routekeys $(routekeyskbd.sh) | routekeys in

 run to different comp (where routekeys is also installed):
 > routekeys $(routekeyskbd.sh) | ssh remoteCompIP routekeys in

 Note:
-> all commands needs root permissions
+> all commands needs root permission